Stefon Diggs isn’t new to making headlines on and around the gridiron. But this latest one — stemming from a video — has nothing to do with football.

 And when asked whether Diggs was present at practice, Vrabel quipped, “Not if he’s not here,” before confirming his absence was excused under the team’s voluntary OTA rules.

-That said, the viral party video also reignited rumors linking Stefon Diggs to rapper Cardi B, who was reportedly at the same yacht gathering.
+The party video also reignited rumors linking Diggs to rapper Cardi B, who was reportedly onboard the yacht.
 Again, nothing has been confirmed, but the internet doesn’t wait for anyone.